Skip to main content

 Beaches in Playa de Muro

 Playa de Alcudia is the longest stretch of beach in Mallorca thanks to its 7km of soft, golden sand.
-In the summer, you will find row upon row of sun loungers and parasols full of tourists.
-The stretch of beach closest to the port is known as Ciudad Blanca (White City in English) which is where you will find a full range of facilities including beach bars, restaurants, watersports, public toilets and showers.
+The stretch of beach closest to the port is known as Ciudad Blanca (White City in English).
 Some way down the coast, it gets quieter and then changes from being Alcudia Beach to Playa de Muro.
 Here the beach narrows somewhat and, without as many facilities, it has a more relaxed vibe.
 Continuing in this direction, you will reach the calmer holiday resort of Can Picafort.

 Events in Playa de Muro